themattbirch/Portfolio/src/content/posts/strategy-choose-brand-colors-business.md

 - Pink

 This color is viewed as safe.
-That's why pink is commonly used for beauty brands, and children's' toys.
+That's why pink is commonly used for beauty brands, and children's toys.

 - Blue